harveytriana/TspApproach/Csharp/README.md

 Switch from .Net 5.0 to .Net 6.0 rc1 made test go 4.6% faster.

-The standard encoding can be found in the Standard folder, which it use as a namespace.
+The standard C# code can be found in the Standard folder, which it use as a namespace.

 ## Array access